astronomer/docs/astro/astro-architecture.md

 To run DAGs in a Deployment, you must either deploy an Astro project manually from your local machine or configure an automated deploy process using a third-party CI/CD tool with the Astro CLI.
 Then, you can open the Airflow UI from the Cloud UI and view your DAGs.
 See [Run your first DAG](create-first-dag.md) to get started.

+### Astro Runtime

+_Astro Runtime_ is a [debian-based Docker image](https://quay.io/repository/astronomer/astro-runtime) that bundles Apache Airflow with optimized configurations and add-ons that make your Airflow experience reliable, fast, and scalable.
+Astronomer releases an Astro Runtime distribution for each version of Apache airflow.

+Every Deployment and Astro project uses Astro Runtime at its core.
+Astronomer provides [extended support and bug fixes](runtime-version-lifecycle-policy.md) to Astro Runtime versions so that you can keep your DAGs running for longer without disruption.

+See [Astro Runtime Architecture and features](runtime-image-architecture.md) for a complete feature list.

 ### Workspace